 Cost & Funding

-Funding for the project is provided through a number of local and regional sources.
-The cost estimate to design and contruct the project is $1.6 billion*.
-Currently, $533 million or thirty-three percent of the needed funds have been committed to the design and construction of the project.
+Funding for the project was provided through a number of local and regional sources.
+The cost estimate to design and contruct the project is $1.6 billion*. $635 million or thirty-nine percent of the needed funds had been committed to the design and construction of the project.

 Regional Bridge Tolls –